-Translation:She thinks the quality of that store's clothes is not good.
+Translation:She thinks that store's clothes are not very good quality.

 I think it's acceptable.
 Don't forget that English is spoken in many different regions, so different regions will have different ways of expressing things.
 The main thing is that the sentence is grammatically correct.

 I translated "She thinks that the store's clothes quality is not that good."
 Which took me a long time to construct, even though I am native.
 I also think it is perhaps not technically grammatically correct, because there should be an apostrophe after "clothes".
 I do agree that perhaps other alternative translations should be offered, such as "The quality of the clothes in that store isn't good." or "The clothes in that store aren't of good quality."